skycoin/skycoin/docker/images/mainnet/README.md

 $ docker start skycoin-node-stable
 ```

 You can pass parameters in to customize the execution of the skycoin node inside the container.
-For instance, in order to run the bleeding edge development image and listen for REST API requests in a non-standard port (e.g. `6421`) it is possible to execute the following command.
+For instance, in order to run the bleeding edge development image and listen for REST API requests at a non-standard port (e.g. `6421`) it is possible to execute the following command.

 ```sh
  $ docker run --rm -d -v skycoin-data:/data/.skycoin \